Deck Staining: What to Know Before Starting

 What You Should Do Before Deck Staining?

-Before deck staining you should clean the surface, remove old coatings, repair damaged boards, check moisture levels, and sand rough areas.
+Before deck staining, Aqviz experts highly recommend you follow these 5 steps: clean the surface, remove old coatings, repair damaged boards, check moisture levels, and sand rough areas.
+We have noticed that these 5 steps help to penetrate the stains deeper and protect the surface for a prolonged.

 What Do You Need For Deck Staining?